This MSc provides a year of intensive education in software engineering and is specifically designed for graduates of non-computing disciplines.

 Each module has its own blend of assessments which cover the full range learning outcomes for the module.
 This can include:

 Practical programming tests

 Normally a 2.2 Honours degree or above, or equivalent qualification acceptable to the University in any discipline excluding Computer Science or other similar Computing degree.

 In addition to the above qualification requirements, all applicants will be required to pass an on-line aptitude test.
 If you are successful in the first stage of the application process, we will be in touch to organise this.

 This is a very popular course and applicants are advised to apply as early as possible, since it may be necessary to implement an application cut-off date.
 In such circumstances, applications will be considered in date order, with priority given to those submitted earliest and prior to the cut-off date.
-As a guide, for 2017 entry, the application cut-off date was in early July 2017.

 Please note: a non-refundable deposit (which will be deducted from tuition fees) of £400 is required.